 It’s a process that typically involves a simple blood draw or saliva sample that is then analyzed to:

-- gain insights about the health of your baby during pregnancy through various tests, from serum screening to noninvasive prenatal testing (also called cfDNA screening) to diagnostic testing
+2. gain insights about the health of your baby during pregnancy through various tests, from serum screening to noninvasive prenatal screening (also called cfDNA screening) to diagnostic testing

 Want to learn more?